Sacré Charlemagne (album)

-France Gall n° 2 (commonly called Sacré Charlemagne after the opening track) is the third studio album by French singer France Gall.
+France Gall No. 2, commonly called Sacré Charlemagne after the opening track, is an album by French singer France Gall.
+It was released on a 10-inch LP record in December 1964.
+The album is Gall's second 10-inch record, but her third LP overall.

-It was released on a 10-inch LP in December 1964.
+The album is a compilation of the extended plays Laisse tomber les filles (1964), and Sacré Charlemagne (1964).